 The Kamloops Art Gallery is located in downtown Kamloops at 101-465 Victoria Street and open from Tuesday to Saturday 10:00am - 5:00pm.
 Admission is $5 per adult or $10 for a family, with free admission on Thursdays thanks to a sponsorship by BCLC.
 The Gallery is also mobility and wheelchair accessible, and home to the Gallery Store featuring unique products from BC artisans, artists, and designers.

-Be sure to catch Luminocity October 23-31, a free public art exhibition happening after dark throughout downtown Kamloops and in Riverside Park.
+Be sure to catch Luminocity in October, a free public art exhibition happening after dark throughout downtown Kamloops and in Riverside Park.
 As an off-site Kamloops Art Gallery initiative, Luminocity embraces new creative concepts and modes of expression in the media arts field and brings recent video projects previously shown primarily in gallery settings to the outdoors.

 Inspired by popular public art exhibitions such as Nuit Blanche that take over major cities like Toronto and Montréal, Luminocity transforms Kamloops’ urban environment with projections on the façades of buildings and from windows, and site-specific installations at Riverside Park.
 Luminocity is a unique offering to take in video art projects from a diversity of artists and to explore the city of Kamloops in a new way.